YuAo/WAKeyValuePersistenceStore/README.md

 `objectSerializer` controls how object will be serialized.

-For instance, `WAPersistenceObjectSerializer.keyedArchiveSerializer()` uses `NSKeyedArchiver` and `NSKeyedUnarchiver` to serialize objects.
+For instance, `WAPersistenceObjectSerializer.keyedArchiveSerializer()` uses `NSKeyedArchiver` and `NSKeyedUnarchiver` to serialize/deserialize objects.

 `WAPersistenceObjectSerializer.passthroughSerializer()` is used to directly write the object to the disk.
 You may want to use this object serializer to store `NSData` objects.